mrpotatosanta/bo1-zombies-autosplitter/README.md

 1. Download and install [LiveSplit](https://livesplit.org/)
 2. Download the [Digital 7 Font](https://www.dafont.com/digital-7.font) (Optional):
-   - Unzip, then double-click on `digital-7 (mono).ttf` to preview and install
+   - Unzip, then Double-click on `digital-7 (mono).ttf` to preview and install
 3. Download and unzip the Latest Release
    - Download the latest release ZIP from the main download link at the top of this README page (or the [Latest Release](https://github.com/mrpotatosanta/bo1-zombies-autosplitter/releases/latest) page)
    - Unzip the contents, which include the `.asl` script, the `.lss` splits file, and various `.lsl` layout options